 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can freshen it by flowing watered-down bleach through the tube to sanitize the line.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can freshen it by flowing watered-down bleach through the tube to sanitize the line.
 Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Custom Air Systems Inc can make your equipment more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your regular tune-up!
+Annual air conditioner maintenance from Custom Air Systems Inc can make your system more efficient and help it last longer.
+We also provide practical service agreements, so you won’t forget to schedule your annual tune-up!